GKZTECH/travel_budget_planner_full/README.md

 Notes:
 - Data in /data/destinations.json are sample estimates for demo and testing.
 - Currency rates are illustrative.
 Replace with a live FX API for production.
-My Name is Godfred Zonyrah.
-This is my Final Project.